 2. Do you care about me?

-As we regularly look for ways to add value to others we show we are willing to invest in them.
+As we regularly look for ways to add value to others, we show we are willing to invest in them.
 This communicates the simple message that we value them.
-When we show others we value them we answer the second question “do you care about me?”
+When we show others we appreciate them, we answer the second question, “do you care about me?”

 3. Can I trust you?

-As we begin to show others we can help them and we do care about them, it builds the foundation to begin a journey.
+Our willingness to help and genuine care for those we lead builds the foundation to begin a journey.
 At this point, we must step forward with authenticity.
 Building a foundation of trust doesn’t require flawless execution in our journey.
 It requires taking action to the best of our ability and being willing to admit when we have made mistakes.
 Yes, building trust requires a level of competence.
-However, it’s just as important to lead with authenticity.
-In my own life, I’ve learned that my trust isn’t the strongest with those who seem to obtain perfection, it’s with those who are completely transparent.
+However, it’s just as essential to lead with authenticity.
+In my own life, I’ve learned that my trust isn’t the strongest with those who seem to obtain perfection.
+It’s with those who are completely transparent.

 What is Authoritative Leadership?

 Authoritative leaders skillfully communicate a clear and compelling vision.
 They invite those they lead to come with them on the journey to achieving the vision.
-When encouraging others to join us on this journey we must answer the three questions.
+We must answer the three questions when encouraging others to join us on this journey.
 We must intentionally add value to others, invest in others, and lead with authenticity.

 Lead like Cartman and travel your journey alone.
 Answer Maxwell’s three questions and watch others join you on your journey.